Elective Offerings

 Grade 6:

-Exp Art (Introduction to Art) - 100404: A year-long introductory course that explores a variety of 2D and 3D art mediums including drawing with pencil, pastels, painting, printmaking, clay/ceramics, and three-dimensional design.
+Art 1 - 100404 (Exp Art): A year-long introductory course that explores a variety of 2D and 3D art mediums including drawing with pencil, pastels, painting, printmaking, clay/ceramics, and three-dimensional design.
 There is no prerequisite for this course.
 It is open to all students.

 The course aims to address the influence of beliefs on mathematical learning, supporting students' beliefs about their ability to succeed.
 By encouraging positive mathematical identities and fostering an open mindset, students will gain the tools to approach math with curiosity, resilience, and creativity.